exo-addons/monitoring/README.md

 TODO
 ===============

--Export all metrics into csv file
+-Export all metrics into csv file.
 -Add a chart that displays all queries statistics.
 -Add a chart to display details on a selected table entry.